wanchopeblanco/Phpgmaps/README.md

 ## Phpgmaps
 A none CI implementation of BIOINSTALL's [CodeIgniter library](http://github.com/BIOSTALL/CodeIgniter-Google-Maps-V3-API-Library).

+### This is a fork from the deleted repository of appitventures

 ---

 I found this library to be incredibly useful when I was working in CodeIgniter.
 However a little bit of work needed to be done to use it in a Laravel project.
 I can't take any of the credit for the actual "heavy lifting" going on in the class.